-Teen parents required to attend school are referred to the New Heights program operated by the DC.
+Teen parents required to attend school are referred to the New Heights program oper DC.
 Public Schools.
-This program monitors expectant and teen parent enrollment and attendance in school.
+This program monitors expectant and teen parent enrollment and a school.
 GC See TANF FS The SSR should verify school enrollment and school attendance only if questionable.